Recoil-free azimuthal angle for precision boson-jet correlation

 where we suppressed the dependence on the renormalization scales.
-Here, $y_V$ ($\eta_J$) denote the (psuedo)rapidity of the vector boson (jet), the sum on $i,j,k$ runs over the partonic channels (including linearly-polarized gluon beam and jet functions), and the hard function $\cH_{ij \to Vk}$ describes the short-distance scattering.
+Here, $y_V$ ($\eta_J$) denote the (pseudo)rapidity of the vector boson (jet), the sum on $i,j,k$ runs over the partonic channels (including linearly-polarized gluon beam and jet functions), and the hard function $\cH_{ij \to Vk}$ describes the short-distance scattering.
 The contribution to $p_{x,V}$ from collinear initial- and final-state radiation and soft radiation is encoded in the (standard) TMD beam functions $B_{i,j}$, the TMD jet function $\cJ_k$ and the soft function $S_{ijk}$, which will be discussed in more detail below.
-The momentum fractions are given by $x_{a,b} = [\exp(\pm y_V) \sqrt{m_V^2 + p_{T,V}^2}+ \exp(\pm\eta_J)p_{T,V}]/\sqrt{s}$, where $\sqrt{s}$ is the center-of-mass energy.
-Because we use the WTA recombination scheme, the effect of soft radiation is power suppressed in the jet algorithm.
-Consequently, soft radiation is not treated differently inside or outside the jet and only leads to the total recoil in \eq{mom}~\cite{Gutierrez-Reyes:2018qez}, eliminating NGLs~\cite{Dasgupta:2001sh} that limit the accuracy to NLL for the standard jet definition, see also~\cite{Banfi:2008qs}.
-(The situation is more complicated for $\vec q_T = \vec p_{T,V} + \vec p_{T,J}$, which involves a large cancellation, unlike $\de\phi$.)
-In principle, \eq{fact} may receive corrections from factorization violating effects~\cite{Collins:2007nk,Rogers:2010dm,Catani:2011st,Forshaw:2012bi}, which can be systematically accounted for in SCET using a Glauber mode~\cite{Rothstein:2016bsq}.
-Perturbative Glauber contributions are beyond the order we consider, and nonperturbative considerations are left for future work.